ErickLuizA/UpToNews/README.md

 ## :clipboard: Description

-UptoNews is a news app built with Kotlin
+kotlin-news-app is a news app built with Kotlin

 ## :building_construction: Technologies